-Making paper snowflakes is much easier for young kids, when you use snowflake cutting templates or patterns.
+Making paper snowflakes is much easier for young kids when you use snowflake cutting templates or patterns.
 Your kids will have a blast …plus it’s a perfect way to work on scissor skills.

 Cutting paper snowflakes can be a great way to help children practice cutting with scissors.
 Many young children, however, become frustrated when they try to make their first snowflakes.
 They are so excited to open them up, only to see them fall apart in their hand because they cut in the wrong places.

 This method of cutting simple snowflakes is also a great way to motivate kids to practice their scissor skills.
-The picture above shows a printable sample, but you can make your own too.
+The picture above shows a printable template, but you can make your own too.

 To create a snowflake pattern, fold a sheet of paper into fourths and draw a simple snowflake design on one of the sections.
-If you unfold and photocopy, you can make a whole bundle of templates.
-Use color or patterned paper to create more interest.
+Simple is the keyword here.

 Once they understand how to make a paper snowflake with a cutting template, they might be able to soon make their own design.

 Your fine motor activity can become an open-ended creative project.
 Some of you might argue that using templates will not provide an opportunity for creative expression.
 No problem!
 Add some pencils and hole punches to the center so that children can customize their templates.